leonmartin/c-sharp-course/Milestone01/instructions.md

 string myString = "This is my string!";
 ```

 instantiates an object of the [String class](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-7.0) with `myString` as the name of the variable.
-Classes possess properties, and methods.
+Classes possess properties and methods.
 This is the reason why you can access properties like `Length` or call methods like `ToUpper()` of the String instance `myString`.
 Using a UML class diagram, we could visualize the (simplified) String class as follows:

 ```mermaid
     classDiagram